samsquire/ideas4/README.md

 # 300. It's movement/arrangement that is useful

+The arrangement part of a computer is actually more useful than the calculation itself.
+For example, arranging data, finding it and structured processing of calculations.
+The amount of code that handles computation is tiny, the amount of code that handles data movement through methods, loops, APIs and system calls and code or algorithmic organisation is enormous.

-It's kind of obvious but I don't think developers or society focus enough on it.
-Computers are arrangement Turing machines in addition to being calculators or computers that everyone thinks of them as.
+It's kind of obvious, but I don't think developers or society focus enough on it.
+Computers are tape arrangement Turing machines in addition to being calculators or computers that everyone thinks of them as.

 There is a finite region and we want to put things into places to get what we want.
 Society resource allocation and manufacturing is the same problem.

-Why is this useful to be aware of?

-The arrangement part of a computer is actually more useful than the calculation itself.
-For example, arranging data, finding it and structured processing of calculations.

-Strobing through instructions IS in itself a structure or arrangement.

-Arranging data onto the screen so that it can be understood.

 Physically arranging things in physical space is an unsolved problem for efficiency.
 The computer executes linear instructions with jumps.
 We can represent structures with these linear strobes and create useful behaviours of a machine.
 We can think of each method or region of code as being a gear that executes at a certain speed.
 Sometimes the gears can run in parallel or multiplexed over time (time slicing).

+Why is this useful to be aware of?

+Strobing through instructions IS in itself a structure or arrangement.

+Arranging data onto the screen so that it can be understood.

 We can use digital life simulations to simulate this insight.